Exodus 20:15 simply and bluntly commands everybody on earth: "You shall not steal."

 I left the steel mill in 1958.
 In 1976 my mother sent me a picture of where that steel mill used to be.
 It was gone.
 I mean, lock, stock, and barrel.
 The United States Steel Corporation tore it down.
 They could no longer afford to operate it.
 The Japanese were beating them at every avenue.
 Since stealing was continuing to go on, it was playing a part in that loss.
 [The employees' attitude was] "The company is so rich it won't miss this little thing that I am taking."

 There was a man who worked in the next shop over from me.
 I was a welder.
-He was a part-fitter helper, and was right next to us there.
+He was a pipe-fitter helper, and was right next to us there.
 Everybody called him "Brassy."
 He was quite a character.
 In both summer and winter Brassy wore an overcoat to work.
 I did not find out until a couple of years that he earned that nickname because virtually every day he stole something made of brass.
 He took it out of the mill and sold it.

 The statistics on this crime from the FBI Uniform Crime Report are appalling; almost mind-blowing.
 There is no way the statistics can be totally accurate because it has been estimated by the people who delve into these things that no more that 50% of this type of crime is even reported because of people's frustration with the police and the courts.
 The FBI includes under this heading of stealing: robbery, burglary, larceny, motor-vehicle theft, fraud, and embezzlement.
 I am going to define them the way the government defines them.